Juniper/contrail-go-api/README.md

 consists of a list of elements (e.g. association between virtual-network and network-ipam is a list of subnets).
 Currently the way to modify this metadata on a link is to delete it and re-add it; the generator should generate helper methods to make manipulating these lists simpler.
  - VRouter API: The library needs to be extended in order to have a class that communicates with the vrouter-agent process in order to add/delete ports.
- - Authentication: The library should support both username/password on port 8085 (for read-only operations) as well as keystone authentication.
  - Provisioning taks: there is the need to capture common provisining tasks such as configuring BGP routers.
  - CLI: The CLI currently supports operations on networks, policies and virtual-routers.
 Additional support needs to be added for other common configuration and provisioning tasks.